Waterbury Public Art Committee

 About the Waterbury Artisan Marketplace

-The Waterbury Public Art Committee fosters the creation of public art and helps shape a vibrant city culture and economy by organizing the Waterbury Artisan Marketplace, a juried artisanal arts and culinary event held annually in November, in Waterbury City Hall.
+The Waterbury Public Art Committee fosters the creation of public art and helps shape a vibrant city culture and economy by organizing the Waterbury Artisan Marketplace, a juried artisanal arts and culinary event held in Waterbury City Hall.

 The Waterbury Public Art Committee has fostered the creation and installation of the following public art works in the City of Waterbury: